-- 1. © Read Colossians 1:16-17.
-Which attributes and actions of God are highlighted in these verses? - 2.
-Read Isaiah 45:5-8.
+- 1. O Read Colossians 1:16-17.
+Which attributes and actions of God are highlighted in these verses? - 2. + Read Isaiah 45:5-8.
 Compare and contrast this passage with the first two of the Ten Commandments (Exodus 20:1-4).
-What justification does God have for his sole claim on our worship?
+What right does God have to demand our worship?

 These passages highlight the sovereignty of God.
-To call God "sovereign" is to recognize His authority, worthiness, and singular right to all of our affection and praise on the basis that He is the One True God.
+To call God "sovereign" is to acknowledge His absolute authority and control over all things.